shetharp/card-game/README.md

 The Cards used in this game are designed with CSS.
 They are _not images._ You can customize the both the Back and the Front of the Card by editing the Card component file in `src/components/Card.js`.

 ### Managing Hands
-The game currently requests to `Draw` a card from the deck and add it to that player's `pile` or hand through the API.
+The game currently requests to `Draw` a card from the deck and add it to that player's `pile` (AKA hand) through the API.
 To reduce latency and minimize the number of API calls, the game does not request the API to list each player's hand each time a card is drawn.
 The game only requests the API to list each player's hand if a previous game is being resumed to reinitialize the game state.

 ### Save Game
 This game currently supports resuming the most recently played game.
 The game stores the `deckID` from the Deck of Cards API in the user's `localStorage` to resume the game.
 Currently, _the game does not store any other information besides the `deckID`._